Johann Kollowrat

-Feldmarschall Johann Karl, Graf von Kolowrat-Krakowsky (21 December 1748 – 5 June 1816) joined the Austrian army, fought against the Kingdom of Prussia and Ottoman Turkey before being promoted to general officer rank.
+Feldmarschall Johann Karl, Graf von Kolowrat-Krakowsky (21 December 1748 – 5 June 1816) was a Bohemian noble and military officer of the Habsburg monarchy.
+A member of the Krakowsky branch of the Kolowrat family, he joined the Imperial Army (later the Imperial Austrian Army) as a young man.
+He fought against the Kingdom of Prussia and Ottoman Turkey before being promoted to general officer rank.
 During combat against the French in the French Revolutionary Wars, he first became known as an artillery specialist.
 In the Napoleonic Wars, he commanded corps in the 1805 and 1809 campaigns.
 He became the Proprietor (Inhaber) of an Austrian infantry regiment in 1801 and held that position until his death.

 He was the last governor of the Kingdom of Serbia in 1791, having succeeded Count George Olivier of Wallis and acceded to those territories in accordance with the Treaty of Sistova.

 Early career

 Born in Prague on 21 December 1748, Kollowrat's military career began in 1766 when he joined the Austrian army.
 Two years later he became a captain.
 In 1778–79, he fought against the Prussians in the War of the Bavarian Succession during which he received promotion to Major.
 In 1786 he became an Oberst-Leutnant.
 The Austro-Turkish War (1787–91) saw him elevated in rank to Oberst (colonel) in command of the Alvinczi Infantry Regiment # 19.
 After performing notable service and being wounded at Belgrade, he earned promotion to General-Major on 9 October 1789.

 He succeeded in 1791 count George Olivier Wallis as supreme military commander of the Habsburg forces in Serbia.